-Check the box for line G on page 1 of the return to indicate that the standard apportionment formula will be used to calculate the apportionment ratio on the partnership's return.
-The numerator of the fraction of the standard apportionment formula is the property factor plus the payroll factor plus two times the sales factor.
-The denominator of the fraction is four.
-Use the number located on the left-hand side of line C3e, column A, to double weight the sales factor.
+For the enhanced apportionment ratios, the numerator of the fraction is five times the property factor plus five times the payroll factor plus ninety times the sales factor.
+The denominator of the fraction is 100.
+Use the numbers located on the right-hand side of Schedule E, column A to weight the property, payroll, and sales factors respectively.